kevinmartintech/sp_Develop/docs/findings/SQLCodeDevelopment.md

 ## Using SELECT *
 **Check Id:** 23

-Do not use the `SELECT *` in production code unless you have a good reason, instead specify the field names and bring back only those fields you need; this optimizes query performance and eliminates the possibility of unexpected results when fields are added to a table.
+Do not use the `SELECT *` in production code unless you have a good reason, instead specify the column names and bring back only those columns you need; this optimizes query performance and eliminates the possibility of unexpected results when columns are added to a table.

 `SELECT *` in `IF EXISTS` statements are OK. "*" in math equations is OK.